Hearing protectors. General requirements Part 1: Ear-muffs

 After the tests detailed above have been completed, the headbands of the ear-muffs are subjected to headband flexing for 1000 cycles using a flexing rig, before being conditioned in a water bath at 50°C for 24 hours.
 Once complete, the headband force is measured for a second time, with a maximum deviation between the two measurements providing the pass criteria.

 Insertion loss is the algebraic difference between the sound pressure level with and without the ear-muff fitted to a test fixture.
 This test does not use human subjects, instead an acoustic test fixture, which simulates the approximate dimensions of the human head is used.
-The testing is usually conducted in an acoustic tunnel, which comprises of a loudspeaker at one end and acoustically absorbent foam at the other and along the length of the tunnel.
 It is worth noting that this test sets no limit on the minimum attenuation which should be achieved; it is designed to assess the standard deviation of the attenuation values to ensure that there is not a major variation in performance between 10 samples of the same ear-muff model.

 Resistance to leakage